jaredpar/docs/README.md

 # docs

-Hub for random documents I'm working on.
+Simple repo to hold all of the documents I'm working on: proposals, thoughts, experiments, etc ...